15 Training Tips To Avoid A Winter Workout Slump

 The key is to plan this around training and the foundations of healthy eating and not to just go totally off the healthy lifestyle rails through winter.

-If higher performance levels are the winter focus, record your lifts, distances, and times in against the clock workouts.
+The winter winter focus could be higher performance levels, record your lifts, distances, and times in against the clock workouts.

 Then set up a simple exercise completion log and tick off when you complete a session.